MONEI/monei-python-sdk/README.md

 The customer enters their payment information and completes any required verification steps (like 3D Secure).

 3. **Customer is redirected back to your website**
-   * If the customer completes the payment, they are redirected to the `completeUrl` with a `payment_id` query parameter
+   * If the customer completes the payment, they are redirected to the `complete_url` with a `payment_id` query parameter
-   * If the customer cancels, they are redirected to the `cancelUrl`
+   * If the customer cancels, they are redirected to the `cancel_url`

 4. **Receive asynchronous notification**

-MONEI sends an HTTP POST request to your `callbackUrl` with the payment result.
+MONEI sends an HTTP POST request to your `callback_url` with the payment result.
 This ensures you receive the payment status even if the customer closes their browser during the redirect.

-For more information about the hosted payment page, visit the MONEI Hosted Payment Page documentation.
+For more information about the hosted payment page, visit the [MONEI Hosted Payment Page documentation](https://docs.monei.com/docs/integrations/use-prebuilt-payment-page).

 ## Webhooks

-Webhooks can be configured in the MONEI Dashboard → Settings → Webhooks.
+Webhooks can be configured in the [MONEI Dashboard → Settings → Webhooks](https://dashboard.monei.com/settings/webhooks).

 ### Signature Verification